Signs You May Urgently Need a Tooth Extraction

 Impacted Wisdom Teeth

-If a dentist determines that the wisdom teeth pose a threat to overall dental health or if they become severely impacted or infected, extraction may be the best course of action.
-For more information on taking care of your teeth, including the prevention of conditions that lead to extraction, check out our guide on how to take care of your teeth daily?.
+Impacted wisdom teeth are teeth that do not have enough space to emerge properly, which can lead to infection, pain, and misalignment.
+If a dentist determines that the wisdom teeth pose a threat to overall dental health, extraction may be the best course of action.
+For more information, check out our guide on how to take care of your teeth daily.

 Gum Disease Implications